 If you click on either picture you'll see a much larger picture of our carolers.
 It really is quite lovely and one that we are very happy with.
 Of course, I'd love to just keep adding caroler after caroler, but I'd eventually run out of room.
 Plus, hubby keeps telling me that sometimes less is better, so we'll keep the scene as it is for now.

-So, I thought you might like to see a pictures of our carolers scene.
+So, I thought you might like to see a slideshow of our carolers scene.
 Here's what I see from my kitchen:

 The carolers scene does dominate our dining room decorations, but we have more decorations that I thought you might like to see.
 So, here they are: